Lakshyasinghrawat12/PDF-to-Image-Conversion-Web-Application/API/README.md

 - Ensure Poppler is correctly installed and accessible in PATH
 - Check logs for specific error messages
 - Verify AWS credentials are correct
-- Ensure IIS has appropriate permissions to access directories and execute commands